PTOLEMY-Experiment/Kassiopeia/README.md

 This simulation package by [the KATRIN collaboration](https://katrin.kit.edu) allows to run highly customizable particle tracking simulations along with calculations of electric and magnetic fields.

+This fork by [the PTOLEMY collaboration](https://ptolemy.lngs.infn.it) adds modifications for use in the PTOLEMY experiment.

 **Full user guide:** http://katrin-experiment.github.io/Kassiopeia/index.html

 **Quick start:** [**Try it out online**](https://mybinder.org/v2/gh/KATRIN-Experiment/KassiopeiaBinder/HEAD)